www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/weekly-maintain-guidelines-and-documentation.md

 * [ ] On mobile view every content column should be separated more distinctly.
 * [ ] On mobile view every content column, should have a complete menu bar.
   See meta column for a negative example.
+* [ ] Remove graphical noise from flowing text, like too strong, big or many shadows.
+    * [ ] Consider making a styling guideline, where this is noted.
+* [ ] Consider creating a book out of the project's documentation.
 # Done Tasks
 * [x] Add padding to the left of lists, in order to avoid clipping.